rickborges93/desafio-backend-eduzz/README.md

 ## How to install the docker dependance

-After project ready, in the root folder at the project just run the code below:
+After project ready, in the root folder at the project just run the code below.

 ```
   docker-compose up -d